shakes76/PatternAnalysis-2023/recognition/OASIS-Style-GAN2-s4696807/README.md

 ### Style Vector of 5
 ![Epoch20/w5](assets/generated_samples/epoch20/w5/img_9.png)

-As you can see after just 20 epochs through the dataset the generator is beginning to produce images that are beginning to look like the brain dataset in terms of colour and shape.
-Although there are still a few inaccuracies with the images that will hopefully be cleaned up in further epochs.
+After just 20 epochs of training with the dataset, the generator exhibits promising signs of progress.
+It is beginning to craft images that show notable similarities to the brain dataset in terms of both color and shape.
+These early outcomes are quite encouraging.
+However, it is essential to acknowledge that a few discrepancies and imperfections are still present within the generated images at this stage.
+These imperfections, while relatively minor, are areas for improvement that we anticipate will be addressed and refined in the upcoming epochs of training.
+As the generator continues to learn and adapt, we can look forward to these inaccuracies being gradually cleaned up and the images becoming more faithful representations of the brain dataset, ultimately leading to a higher quality output.

 ## Generated Images after 100 Epochs